karakays/dotfiles/README.md

 ## Disclaimer

-Use at your own risk!
+Feel free to steal anything you like and use at your own risk!

 ## Feedback